arupiot/daq/docs/add_test.md

 * `/config/type`: Device-type customizations from `{site_path}/device_types/{device_type}/aux/`.
   * See `misc/test_site/mac_addrs/9a02571e8f01/module_config.json` as an example of specifying device type.
   * See `misc/test_site/device_types/rocket/` for an example device type.
-  * See `qualification/*` for moore detailed examples of test configuration files.
+  * See `qualification/*` for more detailed examples of test configuration files.

 ## Test Development Philosophy